algosup/2024-2025-project-1-fpga-team-8/documents/quality_assurance/test_plan.md

 To ensure relevant test reports and provide insights on the firmware development progression, the following points need to be validated:

 - All the necessary documentation and requirement information should be available in the repository to ensure consistent testing.
-It will also allow testers to operate the system correctly
+It will also allow testers to operate the system correctly.
 - All the needed software tools including the testing tools must have been successfully installed and should work properly.
 - All the hardware platforms must have been successfully installed, configured and functioning properly.
 - The test environment, including the hardware, the firmware, and issue templates must be ready.
 - The test scenarios, test cases and testing suite have been reviewed.
-- esters must be familiar with the product's specific features and expected functionalities.
+- Testers must be familiar with the product's specific features and expected functionalities.
 - All the core features defined for the MVP[^7] in the functional specifications have been implemented.

 #### 6.2.
 Exit Criteria